doe-base/Memory-game/README.md

 The Memory Game is a fun and simple project built using vanilla JavaScript.
 The goal of the game is to match pairs of cards by remembering their positions.
 It’s a great way to practice your memory skills while enjoying an engaging game.

+This project really show my ablity to modularization software problems.

 ## How to Play